DougTrefun/sabacc_2.0/README.md

 14. No way to add more players yet.
 15. Player and deck/pile positions aren't great, but they aren't bad.
 Something to work on later.
 16. The sabacc shift works as it should, but I haven't extensively tested it.
+17. If no sabacc shift happens, it doesn't announce anything.
+Kinda anti-climatic.

 ## Acknowledgments